Code generation based on custom templates

 }

-The generated code implements the main functions for model operation: initialisation (newmodel_1_init
+The generated code implements the main functions for running the model: initialisation (newmodel_1_init

 ) and termination (newmodel_1_term